 The OnePlus Buds Z are wireless headphones that aren't suitable for wired gaming.

 The OnePlus Buds Z are decent for phone calls.
 Their integrated microphone has a decent recording quality, so whoever's on the other end of the line can understand you, even if your voice sounds a bit thin.
-You can call from noisy environments, too, as the mic does an impressive job separating speech from ambient noise.
+The mic has decent noise handling too, and you should be heard clearly in moderately noisy environments, although loud noises can drown your voice out.
 However, the headphones struggle to block out some background noises, which can be distracting during your calls.

 These headphones are comfortable.
 They're very lightweight and don't go deep into your ear.
 Unlike the OnePlus Buds Truly Wireless, they have different sizes of silicone tips, so you're able to get a comfortable fit for your needs.
 However, they stick out a bit from your ear, which some listeners may not like.

 These headphones have touch-sensitive controls, but they only work when paired with a OnePlus phone.
 According to the manual, you can double-tap the controls to answer/end a call and hold for five seconds to reject a call.
 By default, double-tapping either bud skips ahead to the next track, but you can customize this feature on OnePlus 6 phones or higher to play/pause, return to the previous track, or activate the voice assistant.
 Even if they aren't paired to a OnePlus phone, you can remove one bud to automatically pause your audio.

 The OnePlus Buds Z are incredibly portable.
 They're very small and lightweight, so you can easily carry them in your pocket.
 You can also use the carrying case to bring them on-the-go, which should fit in most pockets.